ricardoferreirades/basic-math-operations/readme.md

 Javascript pluging to execute basic mathematical operations.

 ### Initializing
-Create an instance of the Operations object and call the method to your operation.
+Create an instance of the Operations object and invoke the method for the chosen operation, passing the desired parameters.

 ```javascript
 const op = new Operations();